cdapio/cdap/cdap-docs/developers-manual/source/pipelines/developing-plugins/presentation-plugins.rst

 Plugin Function
 ---------------
-A plugin function is a method exposed by a particular plugin that can be used to fetch an output schema for a plugin.
+A plugin function is a method exposed by a particular plugin that can be used for a specific task, such as fetching an output schema for a plugin.

 These fields need to be configured to use the plugin functions in the CDAP UI:

 - **method:** Type of request to make when calling the plugin function from the CDAP UI (for example: GET or POST)